10 Memorable Places to Stay in Rabat for Solo Travellers

 Travelling from Marrakech to Fes via the Sahara is one of Morocco’s most popular itineraries and (in my opinion) deservedly so.
 It takes in two historically rich cities and spectacular desert landscapes, as well as an ancient ksar that’s straight out of a film set.
 The route passes by the dramatic gorges of Dades and…

-12 tried-and-tested ways to explore Morocco on a budget as a solo traveller
+12 Ways to Explore Morocco on a Budget as a Solo Traveller

 Looking for ways to explore Morocco on a budget?
 Discover 12 of my top tips for solo travellers looking for an affordable adventure in this North African nation.
-Having explored all over the world as a solo traveller, I’d say that Morocco lies somewhere in the middle budget-wise – it’s not super cheap or super…
+Having explored all over the world as a solo traveller, I’d say that Morocco lies somewhere in the middle budget-wise.
+It’s not super cheap or super expensive….

 Worried about common Morocco tourist scams as a solo traveller?
 This article is all about understanding what they are and how to avoid them.
 I genuinely love Morocco and have had so many incredible experiences in the country, many of which have revealed the best of humankind.
 Whether it’s travelling solo in remote regions, chatting…